-The slide-out-room feature is actuated by means of a readily-accessible, rocker switch (Figure 8-1).
+The slide-out-room feature is actuated by means of a readily accessible, slide-out switch (Figure 8-1).
 The rocker switch must be manually held down in the desired position (i.e., either "in" or "out") to activate the desired action of the slide-out room and continue to be held down until the desired action is concluded.
 Releasing the rocker switch before the slide-out is fully extended or retracted will stop the slide-out at some intermediate position.
-NOTE: The slide-out switch will only operate when the ignition switch is in the "on" position and the park brake is engaged-there is an interlock which keeps the slide-out mechanism from operating when the ignition is "on."
+NOTE: The rocker switch for the slide-out will only operate when the ignition switch is in the "on" position-there is an interlock which keeps the slide-out mechanism from operating when the ignition is "on."